 Just after Boeing landing vertical flying rotor aircraft took all attention of the crowd.
 Icelandic Coast Guard (Landhelgisgæsla Íslands) on its middle size helicopter Aerospatiale AS332L1 TF-LIF demonstrated how they do an evacuation a person from the ground using a winch, also with couple high-G manoeuvres.
 You can find out more details about their job in this article of the blog.

 A bunch of general aviation demonstrated their best skills with single and group flights.
 Aviators flew on ultralight, retro and aerobatic planes.
 Some tricks looked full of adrenaline.
 Hopefully, all of them landed safely.
-More about aerobatic Yak in Iceland in this article.
+More about aerobatic Yak in this article.

 At static exposition was full of interesting aircrafts, including experimental.
 There were retro Piper Cubs with normal and tundra tires, which are naturally needed for landing on Icelandic landscapes, modern Diamond DA-20 of flight school Flugfélagið Geirfugl, Tecnam P2002 of Icelandic Flight Academy and more.